-8.18.
+9.18.
 Gyms

-The gym operating capacity should be restricted using a ratio of 1 person per 10 m^2 per usable floor surface space and the maximum operating capacity posted on signs at the entrance.
+The gym operating capacity should be restricted using a ratio of 1 person per 10 m2 per usable floor surface space and the maximum operating capacity posted on signs at the entrance.

-• Operating procedures should be used to manage occupancies and avoid queues whenever possible including using:

-- o Pre-booking systems; - o Timed appointments; - o Staggered and extended service times to help control the flow of individuals. - Physical distancing should be maintained between users whenever possible: - o ≥1.5 metres apart, or - o A greater distance where required by health authorities.

-• A sign-in and out system should be established to manage occupancy and contact tracing.

-• Showers, lockers and changing rooms should be closed.
-However, gym users may still have access to any toilets located in the changing rooms.

-• Provide appropriate floor markings, stickers, barriers or stanchions and signage to help manage physical distancing, the flow of people and maximum capacities.
-Consider using one-way systems for any small spaces.

-• Equipment should be placed at least 1.5 metres apart, with a greater distancing for treadmills and other high-exertion aerobic fitness equipment where feasible.

-- o Equipment can be arranged in an "X" pattern to help provide greater distancing. - o Equipment that cannot be moved should be marked/blocked off to ensure that persons can maintain at least a distance of 1.5 metres from other users.
-Tape or other markings may be used to assist users to maintain physical distancing.

-• Gym users should be encouraged to perform high-intensity exercise outdoors whenever possible.

-• Indoor gym users are required to wear a face mask at all times (except as below).

-• Gym users are not required to wear a face mask while performing high-intensity exercise such as running.
+- Operating procedures should be used to manage occupancies and avoid queues whenever possible including using: - Pre-booking systems; - Timed appointments; - \circ $\;$ Staggered and extended service times to help control the flow of individuals. - Physical distancing should be maintained between users whenever possible: - ≥1.5 metres apart, or - A greater distance where required by health authorities. - A sign-in and out system should be established to manage occupancy and contact tracing. - Showers, lockers and changing rooms should be used by the users individually. - Provide appropriate floor markings, stickers, barriers or stanchions and signage to help manage physical distancing, the flow of people and maximum capacities.
+Consider using one-way systems for any small spaces. - Equipment should be placed at least 1.5 metres apart, with a greater distancing for treadmills and other high-exertion aerobic fitness equipment where feasible. - Equipment can be arranged in an "X" pattern to help provide greater distancing. - Equipment that cannot be moved should be marked/blocked off to ensure that persons can maintain at least a distance of 1.5 metres from other users.
+Tape or other markings may be used to assist users to maintain physical distancing. - Gym users should be encouraged to perform high-intensity exercise outdoors whenever possible. - Indoor gym users are required to wear a face mask at all times (except as below). - Gym users are not required to wear a face mask while performing high-intensity exercise such as running.

-• Gym users should be asked to disinfect touch surfaces on equipment before and after each use.

-- o Disinfectant wipes should be provided adjacent to equipment. - o Enhanced cleaning and disinfection protocols should be implemented in the gym, with a focus on frequently touched surfaces.

-• Supervisory staff should manage guest occupancy, traffic flows, wearing of face masks/shields, cleaning and disinfection of frequently touched surfaces, and the use of hand sanitizers or hand washing where required.

-• The gym should be monitored for compliance with these precautions.
+- Gym users should be asked to disinfect touch surfaces on equipment before and after each use. - o Disinfectant wipes should be provided adjacent to equipment. - Enhanced cleaning and disinfection protocols should be implemented in the gym, with a focus on frequently touched surfaces. - Supervisory staff should manage guest occupancy, traffic flows, wearing of face masks/shields, cleaning and disinfection of frequently touched surfaces, and the use of hand sanitizers or hand washing where required. - The gym should be monitored for compliance with these precautions.